HackerBurscht/PROG22/README.md

   im Vorteil.
 - Anzeigefehler mit zu wenig Input.
 Tage müssen der Reihe nach geplant werden.
 Kein Tag darf ausgelassen werden.
 - -Affinity analysis
--

 ## What is Mealy
 Mealy serves as a tool to organize your weekly meals, to inspire your planning, to plan "like" you would and to deliver in-depth information about your daily dinners.
 To be more precise, the tool can do the following:
 - Take data, store and organise it.
 The only data needed are the different meals.
 Eg: "Pasta" or "Pizza".
 - Automatically assigns each input the corresponding date and weekday.
-Eg: I type "Pizza" and it gets saved like "Pizza, Monday, 15.042022".
+Eg: I type "Pizza" and it gets saved as "Pizza, Monday, 15.04.2022".
 - Shows that information in a user-friendly and oversee-able way.
--
+- Allows the user to change data in the past and plan way in to the future.
+- Analyses the data and returns insightful feedback to the user:
+  - Shows all the different meals.
+  - Shows how often they have been prepared.
+  - Shows which meals the user hasn't prepared in a long time.
+  - Shows whether certain meals are only cooked on certain days.
+- Allows the user to plan his weeks according to the analyses.

 ### But why?
 The inspiration behind the project comes from an old Excel file on my personal computer.